The Top 12 Social Companion Robots

 As an emotional robot, it promises to express various emotions throughout the day.
 It might cheerfully welcome you when you come home from work, but might be grumpy if you don’t spend much time with it.

 Have you ever wondered what it would be like to learn about science or maths from Einstein himself?
 Hanson Robotics offers you that – or something similar, apparently.
-The little robot, which looks like it came right from Sesame Street, can smile, frown and even stick his tongue out just as the father of modern physics did.
+The little robot, which looks as if it came right from Sesame Street, can smile, frown and even stick his tongue out just as the father of modern physics did.

 If you connect Professor Einstein to your tablet or smartphone, it will even play brain games and teaches you science.
 Moreover, it promises to chitchat with you about the weather as well as famous people.
 I’m wondering what it has to say about Taylor Swift or the Kardashians, but anyhow, it seems to be a fun way to explore science for kids.